JonEilers/analyticalgenomics.org/_pages/dna-sequencing.md

 ---

 There are several different technologies available for genome sequencing.
-For my research I will be using Illumina's Hiseq X platform for generating short reads and Oxford Nanopore Technologies' MinION for long read sequencing.
+For my research I used Illumina's Hiseq X platform for generating short reads and Oxford Nanopore Technologies' MinION for long read sequencing.

 # Illumina